 Is Angela Rayner, Queen of the North, really ready to march on Starmer’s Westminster?

-With furious Labour MPs – and the country – baying for blood over Mandelson’s connection to Epstein, the only thing keeping the PM Starmer in post has been uncertainty over his replacement – but that could be set to change, writes Sonia Sodha
+With furious Labour MPs – and the country – baying for blood over Lord Mandelson’s connection to Jeffrey Epstein, the only thing keeping Keir Starmer in post has been uncertainty over his replacement – but that could be set to change, writes Sonia Sodha

 In recent days, the question overhanging Keir Starmer has morphed from if he will be forced to step down to when.
 Revelations that Peter Mandelson was sharing market-sensitive knowledge with convicted paedophile Jeffrey Epstein during the financial crisis have cast the prime minister’s decision to appoint Mandelson as US ambassador, despite his known close friendship with Epstein, in an even more troubling light.
 Labour MPs – many of whom were already deeply unhappy with Starmer – are furious not just at the fact of Mandelson’s appointment, but the way the fallout has been handled by No 10.

-There is much to be said about what this reveals about Starmer’s weaknesses, not least the way his claim, as a former Director of Public Prosecutions, to understand the plight of sexual assault survivors jars with his apparent obliviousness to the close professional connections of the men he has chosen to elevate to high office with child sex offenders.
-Starmer recently nominated his close former adviser Matthew Doyle to the Lords, despite the fact that Doyle campaigned for a friend he knew had been charged with child sex offences in local elections.
+There is much to be said about what this reveals about Starmer’s weaknesses, not least the way his claim, as a former director of public prosecutions, to understand the plight of sexual assault survivors jars with his apparent obliviousness to the close professional connections of the men he has chosen to elevate to high office with child sex offenders.
+Starmer recently nominated his close former adviser Matthew Doyle to the Lords, even though Doyle campaigned for a friend he knew had been charged with child sex offences in local elections.
 Women in the parliamentary Labour party are particularly angry; it’s seen as yet another example of the Labour boys’ club overlooking each other's flaws and bad judgment.

 But the next question after “when” is “who” – and the role Angela Rayner has played this week in extracting concessions from No 10 to avoid defeat on a Conservative motion to force the government to release documents relating to Mandelson’s appointment has not gone unnoticed.
 No 10 wanted the disclosure process to be run by the Cabinet Office; Rayner has effectively ensured that it will be Parliament’s Intelligence and National Security Committee that gets to decide which documents can be held back on national security grounds.
 The ramifications are huge: the scope of the communications that Labour ministers and advisers could be forced to disclose is very broad indeed.